Craniosacral therapy: Effectiveness and safety

+Systematic reviews

 In October 2012, Edzard Ernst conducted a systematic review of randomized clinical trials of craniosacral therapy.
 He concluded that "the notion that CST is associated with more than non-specific effects is not based on evidence from rigorous randomised clinical trials."
 Commenting specifically on this conclusion, Ernst wrote on his blog that he had chosen the wording as "a polite and scientific way of saying that CST is bogus."
 Ernst also remarked that the quality of five of the six trials he had reviewed was "deplorably poor," a sentiment that echoed an August 2012 review that noted the "moderate methodological quality of the included studies."

 Ernst criticized a 2011 systematic review performed by Jakel and von Hauenschild for including observational studies and including studies with healthy volunteers.
 This review concluded that the evidence base surrounding craniosacral therapy and its efficacy was sparse and composed of studies with heterogeneous design.
 The authors of this review stated that currently available evidence was insufficient to draw conclusions.

-The evidence base for CST is sparse and lacks a demonstrated biologically plausible mechanism.
-In the absence of rigorous, well-designed randomized controlled trials, it is a pseudoscience, and its practice quackery.

-Tests show that CST practitioners cannot in fact identify the purported craniosacral pulse, and different practitioners will get different results for the same patient.
-The idea of a craniosacral rhythm cannot be scientifically supported.
+A 2019 systematic review found limited evidence that CST may bring some relief for up to six months for people with chronic pain.
+However, the conclusions of this study were disputed by the Office for Science and Society at McGill University due to the poor methodological quality of the individual studies that made up the analysis.

 Regulation

 Edzard Ernst wrote that in 2005 in the United Kingdom, a foundation of then-Prince Charles issued a booklet listing CST as one of several popular alternative therapies, but admitted that the therapy was unregulated and lacked either a defined training program or the oversight of a professional body.
-Ernst writes that this makes the therapists practising CST "less regulated than publicans."
+Ernst wrote that this makes the therapists practising CST "less regulated than publicans."